UCodingPlus/emerald/readme.md

+## Purpose
+This web is come from a client request.
+We provide free build and support.
+Want to open.

+Also it is a good chance for us to de a test.

 ## About
 Emerald is a minimal theme created for Jekyll.
 The main purpose of Emerald is to provide a clear theme for those who want a blog ready to use, focused on the content and mobile-first.